Mercosur EU

 Steps Forward

-Nonetheless, the document has not yet been signed and there remain a series of steps before implementation.
+Nonetheless, there remains a series of steps before implementation.
 What procedures does each bloc need to carry out to get the trade deal off the page and into shipping containers?

 Among Mercosur states, the full agreement will be submitted to each national congress for review and ratification.
 For now, this only applies to the bloc’s four founding members: Argentina, Brazil, Paraguay, and Uruguay.
 Bolivia, which became a full member in July 2024, can sign on to the deal only when it has adopted all of the South American trade bloc’s rules.